Randy Arozarena Preview, Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- Guardians pitchers combine to allow 142 home runs (1.1 per game), the third-fewest in the league.
+- Guardians pitchers combine to allow the fourth-fewest home runs in baseball (145 total, 1.1 per game).

+- Curry (3-3 with a 4.10 ERA and 55 strikeouts in 79 2/3 innings pitched) makes the start for the Guardians, his ninth of the season.

-- In his last time out on Saturday against the Toronto Blue Jays, the lefty tossed four innings, giving up five earned runs while surrendering six hits.
+- In his most recent outing on Monday against the Minnesota Twins, the righty tossed two innings, giving up six earned runs while surrendering six hits.

-- The 24-year-old has an ERA of 3.61, with 8.6 strikeouts per nine innings, in 20 games this season.
-Opposing hitters have a .253 batting average against him.
+- In 33 games this season, the 25-year-old has a 4.10 ERA and 6.3 strikeouts per nine innings, while giving up a batting average of .260 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.